Alex Kirilloff Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The Mariners allow the second-fewest home runs in baseball (94 total, one per game).
+- The Mariners give up the third-fewest home runs in baseball (96 total, one per game).

-- The righty last pitched on Sunday, July 9 against the Houston Astros, when he tossed seven innings, allowing one earned run while giving up three hits.
+- The righty's last appearance came on Saturday, July 8 against the Houston Astros, when he threw six innings, surrendering one earned run while allowing three hits.

+- The 23-year-old has an ERA of 3.63, with 11.2 strikeouts per nine innings, in seven games this season.
+Opponents have a .212 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.